Skip to content

 • Databases: PostgreSQL, SQLite, MongoDB connectors.

-• APIs: GitHub, Slack, Jira, Google Drive.
+• APIs: GitHub, Slack, Jira, Google Drive, and most major SaaS products (increasingly first-party).

 • Search: Web search, documentation search.